May Gray: The Cloudy Secret Every Gay Traveler Should Know

 Where To Stay: LGBTQ+-friendly Hotels in San Diego

-San Diego has no shortage of welcoming places to stay — from gay-owned B&Bs steps from Hillcrest's rainbow crosswalks to boutique hotels and luxury rooftop pools downtown.
-Here's a breakdown by vibe and budget to help you find your spot.
+San Diego has no shortage of welcoming places to stay — from gay-owned B&Bs steps from Hillcrest to boutique hotels and luxury rooftop pools downtown.
+Here's a quick breakdown to help you find your spot.

 Hillcrest Boutique